 U.S. semiconductor companies lose over $7.5 billion each year due to counterfeit electronic components.
 This makes blockchain implementation in supply chains more significant than ever.
-More than 85% of industry professionals think about counterfeit components as a major threat to their operations.
+More than 85% of industry professionals consider counterfeit components a major threat to their operations.
 The Pentagon estimates that 15% of its spare parts could be counterfeit.
 For businesses looking to buy semiconductor parts online, ensuring the authenticity of components is a top priority.
-Working with trusted suppliers, such as Molex authorized distributors, who use electronic part authentication helps mitigate the risks of counterfeit products entering the supply chain.
+Working with trusted suppliers, such as Molex authorized distributors, who use electronic part authentication, helps mitigate the risks of counterfeit products entering the supply chain.

 Blockchain technology in supply chains provides a promising solution with its decentralized, distributed ledger system.
-The implementation of blockchain creates an unalterable record that tracks component authenticity from manufacture to end-user.
+Additionally, the implementation of blockchain creates an unalterable record that tracks the authenticity of components from manufacture to end-user.
 This piece will guide you through everything you need to implement blockchain for electronic component authentication and protect your supply chain from counterfeit threats.

 Understanding Blockchain Implementation in Electronics Supply Chain

-Counterfeit components create major challenges for supply chain authentication in the electronics industry.
-A recent industry survey shows that more than 85% of professionals see counterfeit components as a serious threat to their operations.
+Counterfeit components create significant challenges for supply chain authentication in the electronics industry.
+A recent industry survey reveals that over 85% of professionals view counterfeit components as a substantial threat to their operations.

 Key challenges in electronic component authentication

-Electronics supply chains have trouble with centralized infrastructures that don’t work well with distributed frameworks.
-Complex technologies like AI, 5G, and quantum computing create room for sophisticated counterfeits.
-Traditional authentication methods like holograms and serial numbers can be copied easily now.
+Electronics supply chains struggle with centralized infrastructures that don’t integrate well with distributed frameworks.
+Complex technologies, such as AI, 5G, and quantum computing, create opportunities for sophisticated counterfeits.
+Traditional authentication methods, such as holograms and serial numbers, can be easily copied now.

 Many companies, including Molex authorized distributors, are turning to blockchain to verify their inventory and provide customers with authentic components.